-Depending on an individual’s personal circumstance, a range of treatments are available for those with BED.
+Depending on an individual’s personal circumstance, there is help and a range of treatments are available for those with Binge Eating Disorder.
 In the first instance, the National Institute for Clinical Excellence (NICE) guidelines recommend one of three different possible interventions:

 When BED co-occurs with obesity there is debate as to whether it is better to tackle the physical issues relating to obesity (i.e. weight loss) or the psychological issues relating to BED behaviour first.
 Wilson et al., 2010 found that compared with behavioural weight loss treatments, both IPT and self-help based CBT were more effective in creating remission from binge eating behaviour in obese patients, 2 years after treatment.